blro-ep/ITCNE23-SEM-I/project/README.md

 The decision to document the project in Github was a good one.
 The project could be divided into individual tasks and offers a good and quick overview of the project with the Kanban board, roadmap and task list.
 With github, you can work on the project independently of each other and all steps can be traced with the commits.
 Switching from Docker to Podman in the POC (input from Marcello) worked well.
+Learned that podman / podman-compose can be operated using the same commands as docker.
+There were problems restarting the containers with Podman-Compose, but this could be fixed with an update from version 3.4.4 (Ubuntu Repo) to 4.5.1.

 **Drop**
 In another project, we will create github's table of contents differently.
 This version is too complex and not flexible.